sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/23-Node_drain_and_PodDisruptionBudget/README.md

 deployment.extensions/nginx-deployment scaled
 ```

-As soon as the second pod instance pops up, in the previous terminale the drain command succeed
+As soon as the second pod instance pops up, in the previous terminal the drain command succeed

 ```console
 ...